 7. How long can I use the pool for?

-Our standard loan period is for six weeks, approximately from 37 weeks of pregnancy to 43 weeks.
-This hopefully will allow you enough time to feel prepared beforehand, and not feel too pressured to get it back to us!
-We do understand though that some babies need a little longer before they are ready to come earthside.
-If your baby is content to wait then so are we – please just let us know so we can adjust bookings accordingly.
+Our loan period is for six weeks, from 37 weeks of pregnancy to (what would be) 43 weeks.
+This hopefully allows you enough time to feel prepared beforehand, and not feel too pressured to get it back to us!

 8. How much does it cost and when do I pay?